 Agricultural land used as a farm for aquatic species may qualify for the present-use value program under certain circumstances.
-"Aquatic species" is defined as any species of finfish, mollusk, crustacean, or other aquatic invertebrate, amphibian, reptile, or aquatic plant, and including, but not limited to, "fishes" which is defined as all marine mammals, all shellfish, all crustaceans, and all other fishes.
+G.S.
+106-758 defines "aquatic species" as any species of finfish, mollusk, crustacean, or other aquatic invertebrate, amphibian, reptile, or aquatic plant, and including, but not limited to, "fish" and "fishes" which is defined in G.S.
+113-129 as all finfish, all shellfish, and all crustaceans.